QuTech-Delft/qilib/README.md

 ### Install Mongo database
 To use the MongoDataSetIOReader and MongoDataSetIOWriter a mongodb needs to be installed.
-For Windows, Linux or OS X follow the instrucion [here](https://docs.mongodb.com/v3.2/administration/install-community/) on how to install the database.
+For Windows, Linux or OS X follow the instructions [here](https://docs.mongodb.com/v3.2/administration/install-community/) on how to install the database.

 After installing the database it has to be configured as [replica set](https://docs.mongodb.com/manual/replication/) by